stungkit/labelbox/custom-interfaces/README.md

 ### Skip asset
 `Labelbox.skip` is identical to `setLabelForAsset(‘Skip’, ‘Skip’)`.
 The Label that will be seen in your export will be set to Skip.
+Updating a label prevously `Skip` should reflect in the export.

 ```javascript
 Labelbox.skip().then(() => console.log('Skipped!'))